For SellersMarket Data

 EBITDA Multiple Range: 4-9x

-• Recurring revenue percentage: The biggest driver of premium
+• Recurring revenue percentage: This is the most significant driver of valuation premium.

 Marketing and Digital Agencies